Call Us TODAY on 020 3588 4240

 call the bailiff

 Shergroup is the only company in England and Wales to provide a fully integrated service for the enforcement of County Court judgments up until £600.
 We can assist you with transferring your judgment from any court anywhere, including costs if necessary!
 Our experienced team has been featured on Channel 5’s “Call The Bailiffs: Time To Pay Up” episode which will show how we’re able to take care of all aspects associated with enforcing High Court judgments such as getting writs or attachments delivered quickly without fail every time.
+Shergroup is a leader in the field of enforcement.
+With over years of experience, we have helped many clients make good on their debts by enforcing High Court judgments obtained through our HCEOs’ expertise and skillset that includes transferring County Court Judgments up till now amounting to more than £600+ interest-free!
+We can assist you with any type or size judgment – but if it’s an important one then contact us immediately as there may be some restrictions regarding where this will go (only England/Wales).

 Common-Law – Enforcement, Bailiff Law

 For those of us involved at this time (c.1998) the then Lord Chancellor, Lord Irvine instigated a formal review of enforcement services.
 A Green Paper, Towards Effective Enforcement, was published introducing the idea of a “single piece of bailiff law”.
 You can buy a version of this document on Amazon today for $701.00.
 Looking back the reform of the high court Sheriff’s in London UK system and the gathering up of bailiff law, including the law of distress, into one single statute was a smart idea.
 In 2007, the Tribunals Courts and Enforcement Act created the statutory framework for all enforcement power to be regulated.
 It took until 2013/2014 for the details of that regulation to be thrashed out into the Taking Control of Goods Regulations 2013 and the accompanying fee regulations in 2014.
+The reforms recognized that the system of enforcement can be traced back to before William The Conqueror in England and Wales, is all about balance.
+It has to deliver effective enforcement in a streamlined and increasingly technological way.
+It is as if you the Amazon of the legal system!
+This is the point where the court’s judgment or the order gets paid or enforced by repossessing property or assets or seizing goods and land.
+Without a functioning enforcement system, judgments wouldn’t be paid, and possession orders would be left for weeks waiting for the county court system to set a date.

-High Court Enforcement Officer Powers –
+High Court Enforcement Officers

-HCEOs are authorised under a Writ of Control that serves the order.
+High Court Enforcement Officer Powers – HCEOs are authorised under a Writ of Control that serves the order.
 That provides them powers to take control of their assets, repossess the property and gain entry to a property through the enforcement process following the Taking Control of Goods Regulations 2013.
 It gives the UK high court sheriff power to auction the seized properties to recover money and debts.
 The writ of control gives high court enforcement agents powers like Possession, Possession and Control, Restitution, Delivery and Assistance.

-Who Are High Court enforcement?
+Who Are High Court Enforcement?

 High Court Enforcement Officers or HCEOs are appointed by the Lord Chancellor to enforce Writs of Execution issued out of the High Court of England and Wales.
 The Writ of Control is the most common type of Writ and is issued to enforce payment of a money judgment.
 The Writ used to be known as a Writ of Fieri Facias, or Fi Fa.
-Other forms of Writ include |
+Other forms of Writ include | A Writ of Possession | used to recover land and/or property after an Order for Possession has been issued A Writ of Assistance | issued to assist or support the enforcement of a Writ of Possession A Writ of Restitution | issued after the land has been re-occupied following the enforcement of a Writ of Possession A Combined Writ of Possession and Control | used to recover land and money owing A Writ of Delivery | used to recover specific assets Writs date back to the start of the English Common law and have some wonderful old Latin names – these include | A Writ of Venditioni Exponas A Writ of Ne Exeat Regno

 Writ of Control